-The Fourth Amendment to the United States Constitution protects people against unreasonable searches and seizures by the government.
-A police officer’s arrest of an individual is a type of “seizure” that falls under this constitutional provision.
+The Fourth Amendment to the U.S. Constitution protects people against unreasonable searches and seizures by the government.
+A police officer's arrest of an individual is a type of "seizure" that falls under this constitutional provision.

 But what exactly does the term arrest mean?
 When does it occur?
 And what rules do police officers have to follow when they make arrests?
 The following is a brief explanation of the rights of the accused during an arrest.